pacarti/mergeVideos/README.md

   <li>If the folder contains MP4 files only, then output.mp4 file is generated.</li>
   <li>If the folder contains WEBM files only, then output.webm file is generated.</li>
   <li>If the folder contains MKV files only, then output.mkv file is generated.</li>
+  <li>If the folder contains MKV files only, then output.mp3 file is generated.
+In that case, if other files are named incorrectly, the script will propose to copy the file and rename it so that the name is correct - the name generated then is the file index(if it's lower than 10 then with 0 added in the beginning).</li>
   <li>If the majority of the files in the folder is in MP4 format, the rest(WEBM or MKV files) will be converted into MP4.
 Then, output.mp4 file will be generated</li>
   <li>If the majority of the files in the folder is in WEBM format, the rest(MP4 or MKV files) will be converted into WEBM.
 Then, output.webm file will be generated</li>
   <li>If the majority of the files in the folder is in MKV format, the rest(MP4 or WEBM files) will be converted into MKV.
 Then, output.mkv file will be generated. <b>Not recommended - in this case, there could be issues with the sound for some files after the merging.</b> What is more advised in this case is to convert all or majority of the files into MP4 or WEBM file formats and then merge it.</li>